storj/design-docs/satellite/admin-back-office-v1.md

   - Billing information.
   - Stripe information.
   - Stats: number of projects, total used storage, total used download bandwidth, total segments.
 - Node tagging management.
 This will be handled by a different back office which is already in design or development phase.
+- Require specific metadata when an operations is conducted.
+  This was a proposal on the review of this document.

+  We could add these metadata to the _modification history_ and requires the operator to provide it.
+  Ideally the UI should request what metadata the operator has to provide to keep the _modification history_ homogeneous for making easy to show it or analyze it.
+We could validate the metadata in the backend, but ti doesn't seem necessary because only specific users which a certain level of trust have access and by passing the UI restrictions is less dangerous on what they could do if they want to do something malicious.

+  We haven't added to this initial release because we don't have a specific and clear use case and adding it in future releases doesn't require any architecture change, hence we could add it in any future release without troubles.

 ### System features